Skip to main content

 • Master the art of the follow-up question

-How to Structure Effective Mock Interviews
+How Should You Structure Effective Mock Interviews?

 The effectiveness of your mock interviews depends heavily on how you structure them.
 Here's a framework that I've found works particularly well: